doorfortyfour/TileWorldCreator/docs/faq.md

 ## How do I add ramps?
 There are multiple ways of adding ramps.
 Either by adding a second tileset with ramps and randomly choose between the base tileset and the ramps tileset,
 or by adding single ramp objects by using a build objects layer.
-Please have a look at the 09_Ramps demo scene.
+> Please have a look at the 09_Ramps demo scene, where both methods are being used.

 ## Does TileWorldCreator require API .Net 4.x like version 2.0?